Call:+98 913 408 2818

 Iranian tile work in the Safavid dynasty

-Decoration with the art of tiling became popular in places such as mosques, caravanserais, palaces, tombs, baths, markets, and schools in the Safavid era, and there was a great development in Iranian tiling.
+Decoration with the art of tiling became popular in places such as mosques, caravanserais, palaces, tombs, baths, markets, and schools in the Safavid era, and there was a great development in Persian tiling.

 Kashi-during-the-safavian